-Here are some of the best ideas or things to add to your CV as an actor to help you get casy.
+Here are some of the best ideas or things to add to your CV as an actor to help you get cast, along with examples of life skills that can boost your career.

 Learn Accents

 While casting directors are trying to be more specific in casting regional actors, learning different accents can certainly help you in being cast in various roles.
 Of course, if you’re playing someone from a different place with a different accent, it’s really important you get it right.
-So, here are some top tips for adding new accents to your acting CV.
+So, here are some top tips for adding new accents to your acting CV, including accent training and articulation:

-• Think about your casting.
+- Think about your casting.
 Do you look like you have a particular heritage?
 Are you often cast as posh queens or East End gangsters?
-Focus on accents that suit your accents.
+Focus on accents that suit your casting.

 Play Sports

-• Think of the kind of work you want to do.
-If you want to make period dramas, perhaps think about learning horse riding, archery, embroidery, or even rollerblading for those fun 70s dramas.s
+- Think of the kind of work you want to do.
+If you want to make period dramas, perhaps think about learning horse riding, archery, embroidery, or even rollerblading for those fun 70s dramas.

-• Think about unique sports that not many other actors will have on their CV.
-For instance, there are probably less figure skaters or kayakers than there are football players.
+- Think about unique sports that not many other actors will have on their CV.
+For instance, there are probably fewer figure skaters or kayakers than there are football players.

 Learn An Instrument